murraysean/Azure-Language-OpenAI-Conversational-Agent-Accelerator/README.md

 - `FUNCTION_CALLING`: Route to either `CLU` or `CQA` runtime using AOAI GPT function-calling to decide.
 - `CLU`: Route to `CLU` runtime only.
 - `CQA`: Route to `CQA` runtime only.
-- `ORCHESTRATION`: Route to either `CQA` or `CLU` runtime using an Azure AI Language [Orchestration](https://learn.microsoft.com/en-us/azure/ai-services/language-service/orchestration-workflow/overview) project to decide.
+- `ORCHESTRATION`: Route to either `CQA` or `CLU` runtime using an Azure Language [Orchestration](https://learn.microsoft.com/en-us/azure/ai-services/language-service/orchestration-workflow/overview) project to decide.
 - `BYPASS`: No routing.
 Only call fallback function.

 In any case, the fallback function is called if routing "failed". `CLU` route is considered "failed" is confidence threshold is not met or no intent is recognized. `CQA` route is considered "failed" if confidence threhsold is not met or no answer is found. `TRIAGE_AGENT`, `FUNCTION_CALLING` and `ORCHESTRATION` route depend on the return value of the runtime they call.